Mussel Pilaf with Tiny Pasta

 - 1/3 cup chopped flat-leaf parsley

-- 1/2 pound tiny Greek couscousi pasta or other tiny pasta
+- 1/2 pound tiny Greek couscousi pasta or other tiny pasta or rise.

 - Wash the mussels very well, scrubbing their shells and removing their stringy beards.
 Place in a large pot without any water, cover, and heat over low heat.
 Let them steam in their own juices until the shells open, for about 5 minutes.
 Discard any mussels whose shells have not opened.